June 1, 2020

 Travel insurance plans include different assortments of benefits, so you can choose one that offers the best protection for your trip.
 For instance, the economically priced OneTrip Cancellation Plus includes a handful of key benefits.
 The popular OneTrip Prime plan offers a wide range of benefits to protect you in a variety of circumstances.
 Read on to take a tour of the travel insurance benefits we offer.

-Some of our plans now include an Epidemic Coverage Endorsement, which adds covered reasons to select benefits for certain losses related to COVID-19 and any future epidemic.
+Most of our plans now include an Epidemic Coverage Endorsement, which adds covered reasons to select benefits for certain losses related to COVID-19 and any future epidemic.
 Benefits vary by plan and by state of residence, and are not available in all jurisdictions.
 For more information, please see the Epidemic Coverage Endorsement page in your plan details and read our COVID-19 FAQ or our COVID-19 Coverage Alert.

 Canceling a trip at the last minute can be really disappointing — and really expensive.
 Many hotels, vacation rental companies, tour operators, airlines and cruise lines won’t refund your money if you cancel too close to your departure date.